 Overview of Nevada Taxes

-Nevada is one of seven states that does not have a state income tax, and no cities in Nevada have local income taxes.
-However, residents do have to pay federal taxes.
+Nevada is one of seven states in the U.S. that does not have a state income tax.
+In addition, no cities in Nevada have local income taxes.
+However, residents still have to pay federal taxes.

 |FICA and State Insurance Taxes||--%||$--|